domainmod/domainmod/README.md

 4. Do not host DomainMOD on a public website or on an easy-to-guess URL.

+    If you do end up hosting DomainMOD on a public website, you should use your website's robots.txt file to block bots and spiders from crawling your site.

 5. Do not give the URL to anyone who does not need to access DomainMOD.
 You should treat the URL like a password.

 6. Always use the most up-to-date version of DomainMOD.
 This will help protect you from any security vulnerabilities that are found and fixed.